Australia Productive Economy Index

 Next Quarter

 ABS National Accounts (Mar quarter): Will per capita GDP recovery hold?
-Private investment trend is the critical signal.
+Private investment trend critical.

-NDIA Quarterly Report: NDIS spend trajectory β€” any sign of the cost curve bending after recent reforms?
+NDIA Quarterly Report: NDIS spend trajectory β€” any sign of cost curve bending?

 Next 12 Months

-2025-26 Budget outcomes: NDIS expenditure trajectory confirmed.
-Capital vs transfer composition signals for GEQS update.
+2025-26 Budget outcomes: NDIS expenditure trajectory.
+Capital vs transfer composition signals.

-ABS Wealth & Income Survey: Median household net worth trend β€” Category 4 confirmation signal.
+ABS Wealth & Income Survey: Median household net worth trend β€” Category 4 signal.

 5-Year Watch